Solutions in falls prevention are vital as an estimated 125,021 people aged 65 and over were hospitalised due to falls in 2016–17.

 In addition to protecting patient safety, our solutions provide timely information to personnel so that they can take informed decisions.

 Proxi-Mate keeps a detailed record of every incident it has seen in the last 4000 days, including the date and time of the incident.
 A list of the 100 most recent events may appear on the screen.
-A thumb drive can also be used to store the entire event log for the 4000.
-Reports can be prepared using Proxi-Mate.
-In this way, alarms can be compared to incident reports so that ‘near misses’ or falls can be seen clearly.
+You can also use a thumb drive to store the entire event log for the 4000.
+Proxi-Mate allows users to prepare reports.
+In this way, alarms can compare incident reports to clearly see ‘near misses’ or falls.

 The bedroom should be clear of hazards such as cords, furniture or objects on the floor that may cause a person to trip and fall.
 If the person is prone to falls and is limited in mobility, then JB Medical falls prevention solutions can assist.

 The Proxi-Mate wandering monitor system can be used on either the bed or chair.
 It’s a smart unobstructed device to assist the carer of the patient monitor movements which assists in fall prevention.